SueMottet/kickstarter-analysis/README.md

   - quartiles - data percentiels - divided in 4 ranges lowest to highest
 ### Dataset limitations
 - What are some limitations of this dataset?
-1. Aged data.
-Data is from Kickstarter campaigns created between 2009 and 2017. (pre-COVID19 epidemic) Patterns may have changed in more recent years.
+1. Aged data: Data is from Kickstarter campaigns created between 2009 and 2017. (pre-COVID19 epidemic) Patterns may have changed in more recent years.
-2. Dataset size - 4114 international Kickstarter campaigns
+2. Dataset size: 4114 international Kickstarter campaigns
-3. Outliers
+3. Outliers:

 ## Additional possibly useful visualization
 - What are some other possible tables and/or graphs that we could create?